robocopklaus/mybigpoint-draw-calculator/README.md

   </a>
 </p>

-> A browser extension that calculates the draw of a LK tennis tournament before the official deadline.
+> A browser extension for mybigpoint that calculates the draw of a LK tennis tournament before the official deadline.

 ## Prerequisites